Documentation

 Within a project, three roles:

-Owners can be either user-specific or cross-tenant — agencies typically grant their staff editor access on their clients' projects without merging tenants.
+Memberships can cross tenants — agencies typically grant their staff editor access on their clients' projects without merging tenants.

 Data retention

-- Transcripts and structured session data — 12 months
+• Transcripts and structured session data — retained while your account is active.

 Data subject requests (DSAR)